MayurK-cmd/Team-Atlas-Mystery-Ai/README.md

 # MysteryAI

 MysteryAI is an interactive AI-driven murder mystery game.
 It generates dynamic cases using GenAI.
 Players can interrogate suspects and witnesses.
 Each case is unique and engaging.
+Users can rewards on their evm wallets based on how they solve the cases

 # Tech Stack Used: